kaperose/pi-kiosk/README.md

 server.py: A Python Flask web server that hosts the web interface and provides API endpoints to read/write the configuration.

-index.html: The frontend web interface.
-It's a single HTML file with CSS (Tailwind) and JavaScript to talk to the server.py backend.
+index.html: The frontend web interface (the main HTML file).

 config.json: A JSON file that stores all the user-configurable settings.

+static/style.css: A CSS file containing styles for the index.html web interface.

 Setup Instructions